Safeheron/mbedtls-SGX/README.md

-# ⚠️ Project Maintenance Notice

-> **This project is a maintained fork of [mbedtls-SGX](https://github.com/bl4ck5un/mbedtls-SGX)**.

-The original repository has not been actively maintained in recent years.
-To continue support for SGX-based TLS development, **Safeheron** has taken over maintenance and further development of this project.
+# mbedtls-SGX: a TLS stack in SGX

-## ✅ Enhancements by Safeheron
+## ✅ Maintained by Safeheron

-Safeheron has contributed the following major improvements:
+> Safeheron has adopted and now actively maintains this fork of **[mbedtls-SGX](https://github.com/bl4ck5un/mbedtls-SGX)**, which was previously unmaintained.
+As part of its mission to support the SGX open-source ecosystem, Safeheron is advancing SGX-based TLS development with a focus on transparency and security.

+### Key Enhancements by Safeheron

 - **Upgraded mbedtls to [v3.6.3](https://github.com/Mbed-TLS/mbedtls/releases/tag/v3.6.3)**.
 Updated to the latest version to support modern TLS features, stay current with upstream security fixes, and mitigate vulnerabilities present in older versions — ensuring long-term security support.